sarahschan/vttp5-day17-workshop/README.md

 # DAY 17 WORKSHOP - Currency Converter
 - Create a currency converter webapp that makes API calls
+- No database, makes use of in-app List

 ## Request Mappings
 ### localhost:8080